RelyingEarth87/Password-Manager/README.md

 At this time, running this program requires a Python installation.
 It was written on Python 3.9, but as long as your Python version supports Pickle natively, you will only need to pip install one thing.
 If you do not have Python, you will need to install it.

+1. Install Python (preferably version 3.9 or later)
+2. Download the pw_manager.py file from this repository
+3. Pip install pyperclip (and possibly pickle) packages, as directed below:

 ## Pip Installs
 You will need to go to the command prompt to install the packages this program uses.
 Fortunately there is only 1-2.
 1. Go to search bar on Windows